clue2solve/knative-colors/README.md

 Colors is a bare bone app that serves a simple blank html page with background color based on an ENV variable.
 The the branch names tells you the code for each iteration.
 The versions ( branches ) build on top of this.

+Colors is a bare bone app that serves a simple blank html page with background color based on an ENV variable.
+The the branch names tells you the code for each iteration.
+The versions ( branches ) build on top of this.
+- [serving-start](https://github.com/clue2solve/knative-colors/tree/serving-start) ==> base starting point for knative-serving needs
+- [eventing-start](https://github.com/clue2solve/knative-colors/tree/eventing-start) ==> base starting point for knative-eventing needs
+- main ==> latest combined code .

 This is the companion app to showcase the basic features of [knative](http://knative.dev).
 This App in conjunction with the [cologrid](https://github.com/clue2solve/colorgrid) makes it simple to understand the flow.

 <img src="/images/colors.png">